 Review: Review the definition of biblical faith.
-Ask your student(s) to write their own definition of faith.
-Together, compare their definition with the biblical definition of faith.
-Make any needed changes that you can agree on and have your student(s) copy the definition in their Student Workbook.
+As a class, work out a definition which everyone agrees is a good definition.
+Write this on the chalkboard or overhead and have them copy it into their Student Workbook.
 This is the definition you will use for reviewing and for the test.
 (Our definition: Faith is choosing to believe that what God says in His Word is true.
 Another good definition by John White, "Faith is taking God at His word.")

-Check to make sure your student(s) has done the Reflections assignment.
-Ask him or her to share their paragraphs.
+Check to make sure your students have done their Reflections.
+Ask a few of them to share their paragraphs.